Nike-Inc/backstopper/USER_GUIDE.md

 `HandlerExceptionResolver`, and individual projects are configured so that the Backstopper handlers are attempted before any built-in Spring Web MVC handlers in order to guarantee that Backstopper handles all errors.
 Jersey's error handling system on the other hand uses `ExceptionMapper`s to associate exception types with specific handlers.
-Since we want to associate *all* errors with Backstopper this means the Jersey/Backstopper framework integration specifies a single `ExceptionMapper` that handles all `Throwable`s, and that single `ExceptionMapper` coordinates the execution of `ApiExceptionHandlerBase` and `UnhandledExceptionHandlerBase`, looking much more like the pseudocode above than the Spring Web MVC integration.
+Since we want to associate *all* errors with Backstopper this means the Jersey/Backstopper framework integration (in the [Backstopper 1.x branch](https://github.com/Nike-Inc/backstopper/tree/v1.x)) specifies a single `ExceptionMapper` that handles all `Throwable`s, and that single `ExceptionMapper` coordinates the execution of `ApiExceptionHandlerBase` and `UnhandledExceptionHandlerBase`, looking much more like the pseudocode above than the Spring Web MVC integration.